 The Board will provide professional development for administrators, teachers and other school staff about bullying prevention and intervention strategies for promoting positive school climate.
-Training may include but is not limited to, Board policy awareness, curriculum connections related to bullying prevention and intervention, social and emotional skills and critical and creative thinking skills to help students develop healthy relationships.
+Training and resources may include but are not limited to, awareness of Board governance policies and administrative operational procedures, curriculum-linked culturally responsive and relevant pedagogy related to bullying prevention and intervention, social and emotional skills and critical and creative thinking skills to help students develop healthy relationships.